pingcap/blog/tidb-binlog-tutorial.md

 5 rows in set (0.00 sec)
 ```

 You should see the same rows when querying the MariaDB server that you inserted into TiDB.
 Congratulations!
-You've just set up TiDB-Binlog!
+You've just set up TiDB Binlog!

 ## binlogctl